 ABOUT

-Our PhilosophyAt our farm, family is a top priority, and so is producing health-promoting foods.
+Our PhilosophyAt our farm, family is a top priority, and so is producing nourishing foods.
 In doing so, we hope to pass on to the next generation our values of family, healthy eating, spiritual health, and hard work.

-Although our herd is gradually growing, we usually have 15-20 beef cattle and 10-15 dairy cows.
+Although our herd is gradually growing, we usually have about 15 dairy cows, plus 30-35 beef cattle and heifers (young dairy cows).
 We milk only once a day to put less stress on our cows and our family.
 Our dairy cows are primarily Jersey crosses, with lines that include Milking Shorthorn, Guernsey, New Zealand Friesian, Fleckvieh, and Lineback.
 Our cows eat grass!
-We graze our herds rotationally on chemical-free pasture.
-In the winter, we feed hay (baleage) with mineral supplements.
-In the milking parlor, cows also receive molasses to help their digestion and milk supply.
+We use rotational grazing in season, meaning our herds eat their grass at its nutritional prime while applying natural fertilizer to the soil.
+In the winter, we feed hay (dried grass) and baleage (fermented hay) plus natural mineral supplements.
+In the milking parlor, cows also receive molasses as a source of energy to help their digestion and milk supply.
 Because we are a small farm, we closely monitor herd health and sanitation practices to ensure superior food quality and safety.
-The cows share the farm with chickens, pigs, cats, a friendly dog (Sydney), an unruly goat (Ginger), and eight young humans ages 3-19 (plus one that comes back with her husband to visit).
+The cows share the farm with chickens, pigs, sheep, cats, a friendly dog (Sydney), an unruly goat (Ginger), and seven young humans ages 5-17 (plus two daughters and a son-in-law that come back to visit).
 Chris remarried in 2016; with their blended family he and wife Becky always have plenty of helpers on the farm! |